yakworks/gorm-tools/examples/benchmarks/README.md

 - No, very very little effect, some thing around 1 to 1.5 seconds for 115K records.

 **Do custom Id generator slow it down, or improves speed**
-- The batch id generator provided by Dao plugin actually improves the performance.
+- The batch id generator provided by Dao plugin improves the performance significantly.

 **Do using Dataflow queue/operator make it faster**
 - No, it has no noticeable effect

 **Does @compileStatic speed things up**
-- Yes, compile static improves the performance as method calls are not intercepted and does not go through the metaclass.
+- YES, significantly. compile static improves the performance as method calls are not intercepted and does not go through the metaclass.
 - Putting CompileStatic on domain class improves the databinding speed.
 - It is recommended to use compile static on services, domain classes and other code as far as possible, unless the code need to use dynamic dispatch.

 ## References and reading